 A $42 million, 15,400 horsepower Hinsdale Compressor Station along the proposed pipeline route was completed in 2015.
 In addition to the pipeline itself, the proposed project includes:

-- Additional 5,350 HP compression at the existing Porterville Compressor Station, doubling the capacity of that station
+- Additional 5,350 HP compression at the existing Porterville Compressor Station, a ten-fold increase of the capacity of that station

 - A new 22,214 HP compressor station in Pendleton (Niagara County), NY

 - Two miles of pipeline in Pendleton (Niagara County), NY

 - A new natural gas dehydration facility in Wheatfield (Niagara County), NY

 - An interconnection with the Tennessee Gas Pipeline in Wales (Erie County), NY, as well as tie-ins in McKean, Allegany, and Cattaraugus counties

 - A metering, regulation and delivery station in Erie County

 - Mainline block valves in McKean, Allegany, Cattaraugus and Erie counties; and